HamidRezaeirad/Wikipedia/README.md

 3. **i18next**
    <br/>
    Provide standard i18n features such as (plurals, context, interpolation, format).
 It provides us with a complete solution to locate our product, such as web, mobile, and desktop.
 This framework helps us to enable the website to be multi-language, and it automatically detects the default language base of the browser setting and helps developers to set user's preferred language and display the content in that locale on the first load.

 4) **Bootstrap**
    <br>
    It is useful to make the website responsive and to be able to open the web page from any realistic device.
-Bootstrap grid system helps me create a flexible web page on any device.
+The bootstrap grid system helps me create a flexible web page on any device.

 - **Problems**